puzpuzpuz/talks/README.md

-# talks
+# Talks by Andrey Pechkurov

-Materials for my talks
+This repo contains various materials for my talks: slides and other stuff.